Editorial methodology

-YieldMaple's editorial process is built around a single principle: no product is reviewed without a real account, used with real money, by a member of our editorial team.
-No product reviewed on YieldMaple is "from research only."
-If we haven't opened the account, we don't publish the review.
+YieldMaple is Canada’s deal hub for credit cards, brokerages, savings, and banking — and our entire editorial process is built around a single principle: no deal makes the list without a real account, used with real money, by a member of our editorial team.
+If we haven’t opened it, we don’t rank it.
+The scoring inside our match-me wizards reflects that real-world experience, not marketing copy from the bank.

 Our 7-step review process